Fulufjället National Park

 Fulufjället National Park hiking

 Inside the park you will find almost 150 kilometers of marked hiking trails.
 Keep in mind that ‘marked’ is sometimes a bit of a search and that you can occasionally determine the best route with the help of a compass.
-We ourselves made a half-day hike: the one from the base of the waterfall via Old Tjikko to Rösjöstugorna and back down from here.
-We actually wanted to do a larger round, but due to the persistent warmth and the humid weather there was a thunderstorm coming up.
-And since we wanted to avoid that once we were at the top of the mountain, we eventually decided to descend again in time.
-However, we were still soaking wet, which in itself was wonderfully cooling after a hot day.
+I made a half-day hike: the one from the base of the waterfall via Old Tjikko to Rösjöstugorna and back down from here.

-From the hut you finally descend steeply back to the parking lot.
-Along the way you have beautiful views to the east.
-There are countless boardwalks to protect the fragile nature and help you get over the swamps safely and dry.
+From the fjäll you eventually descend steeply back to the parking lot.
+On the way you have beautiful views towards the east, to Nipfjället and Idrefjäll.
+There are numerous boardwalks to protect the wet ground and help you safely and dryly over the marshes.

 Hiking in Fulufjället National Park